 - Pre-sale prospect management and post-sale customer management

-When implementing event based marketing you need to ensure that you have right systems in place and that you address each of the five 5 key steps.
+When implementing event based marketing you need to ensure that you have right systems in place.

 There are minimum practical systems needed to run any type of event based marketing campaign